cinnData/MLearning/Examples/[ML-03E] Example - House sales in King County.md

 Out[23]: (21613, 80)
 ```

-To prvent the trouble with the column names, we turn `X`into a NumPy 2D array:
+To prevent the trouble with the column names, we turn `X`into a NumPy 2D array:

 ```
 In [24]: X = X.values